-#16 on our list of “Top 20” SOC Capability Areas, Response Action Management, is one of the hottest topics in cyber security operations today.
+#16 on our list of “Top 20” SOC Capability Areas, Security Orchestration (aka response action management and automation), is one of the hottest topics in cyber security operations today.
 Primarily, because both sides, defenders and attackers, are looking for greater efficiencies and faster response times as digital conflict continues to scale to unprecedented levels.

-Before considering capabilities that support Response Actions, it is important to identify exactly who (e.g., Security Operations, Network Operations, the affected system owner, etc.) will actually take these actions.
+Before considering Orchestration capabilities that support automating response actions, it is important to identify exactly who (e.g., Security Operations, Network Operations, the affected system owner, etc.) will actually take these actions.
 It should not be assumed that Security Operations will always take the action.

 Regardless of who responds, the simplest of capabilities in this area include remote access tools (such as SSH, RDP, psexec, VNC, etc.) that support direct manual intervention.
 Network Operations will likely also have a range of commercial systems and network management capabilities (e.g., IPMI compliant tools such as Dell's iDRAC, HP's iLO, Oracle’s ILOM, etc.) to support direct manual action.
 But manual responses can quickly overload Analysts and Operators, so automation capabilities should be considered.